ShamansIT/Automated-classification-of-acoustic-signals/README.md

 4. **Analysis of "Rare" Classes**:
    - Found that some classes have very few examples (support < 5), leading to 0.0 in precision/recall metrics.
-   - To address this, we considered strategies such as data augmentation (oversampling, data augmentation) or merging some classes.
+   - To address this considered strategies such as data augmentation (oversampling, data augmentation) or merging some classes.

 ---

-## 3. Research Approach
+### Research Approach

-Since we focus on **research**, the main steps included:
+Since focus on **research**, the main steps included:

 1. **Parameter Verification and Documentation**:
    - To what extent does increasing `nfft` impact the spectrogram computation time?